GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/saml.md

 SAML is an XML-based, open-standard data format for exchanging authentication and authorization data between an identity provider
 (like the Gluu Server) and a service provider (like Dropbox, O365, etc.).

-The Gluu Server bundles software to achieve two SAML workflows:
+The Gluu Server bundles a few different software projects to achieve the two primary SAML workflows:

 ### Outbound SAML
 Outbound SAML can also be called SP-initiated single sign-on (SSO) or traditional SAML.